 Presently, the biggest advantage brick-and-mortar stores have over online stores is immediacy.
 A customer can walk into a store and walk out with what they want within an hour.
 They also have the ability to try on items, feel materials, and manipulate objects to inspect them from different angles.
 For all of its convenience, the best online retailers can offer is next-day shipping - and even that comes with a steep price tag.

 The use of a drone delivery system could shrink delivery times from a matter of days to a matter of minutes.
 This has huge ramifications on the physical shopping experience since customers could have products delivered to them in less time than it takes to drive to the mall.
-The final frontier will be the unique experience retailers can offer shoppers.
+The final frontier will be the unique customers experience retailers can offer shoppers.

 Retailers Will Have To Contend With a Whole New Range of Regulations